TymeFly/eel/docs/The EEL Language.md

 the eventual outcome, and again the counter is not incremented.

+The logical xor operator cannot be short-circuited as both operands are always required to determine the value.

 **4. Function arguments might not be evaluated**

 Expressions can be passed to functions without them being evaluated first.
 These are known as ["Thunks"](https://en.wikipedia.org/wiki/Thunk).

-Many of the [Standard functions](#standard-functions) use thunks to pass a default value that is returned if a function cannot determine what value it should return.
+Many [Eel functions](#eel-functions) use thunks to pass a default value that is returned if a function cannot determine what value it should return.
 For example:

     $indexOf( ${myVariable-}, "x" )